Skip to main content

 Cortisol testing informs burnout management by mapping your daily rhythm.
 A flat or reversed curve points toward different interventions (sleep architecture, light timing, adaptogens) than an elevated, spiky curve (stress mitigation, nervous system practices).

-SIBO breath testing is appropriate when bloating peaks within 30 to 90 minutes of meals, especially with carbohydrates, and when stool studies look relatively normal.
+SIBO breath testing is appropriate when bloating peaks within 30 to 90 minutes of meals, particularly with carbohydrates, and when stool studies look relatively normal.
 The breath test can confirm whether targeted antimicrobial or dietary therapy is warranted.

 Nutrient deficiencies relate to thyroid conversion because selenium, zinc, iodine, and iron all support the deiodinase enzymes that convert T4 to active T3.
 Correcting deficiencies often improves Free T3 levels even before medication changes.